os-chip-design/os-chip-design/README.md

 For the submission to the MPW run we need to use the branch, see https://docs.google.com/document/d/1Y7LuP_0dJ_vmD8G_Twc6qc97fj7aW5pRV5nAjN2oOUk/edit#
 Latest version is ```mpw-6b``` (a tag, not a branch)

+#### Fixes for caravel flow fails

+If detail routing fails on the optimization step without any helpful error message, check the usage of RAM and swap.
+It is likely the flow has stopped because it needs more memory.

+If the flow fails due to ROUTING CONGESTION, set a lowervalue of ```PL_TARGET_DENSITY```

 ### Setup for OpenROAD

 Instructions for setting up OpenROAD are found here: